 Believe it or not, you can hire a professional to fix the problem using a defogger and then inserting a special valve that eliminates fog buildup in the future.

 Some windows require a more aggressive solution, but that doesn't mean you have to replace the entire window.
 Instead, you can simply have the glass removed and replaced with fresh new glass.
-The result is a window that looks brand new, but at a fraction of the cost!
+The result is a window that looks brand new, but at a fraction

 While foggy windows often require a professional to fix the problem, you can take a few steps to improve the view yourself.